Zero-Shot Distracted Driver Detection via Vision Language Models with Double Decoupling: Introduction

 We identify two key challenges in enabling zero-shot DDD with VLMs.
-First, existing VLMs are pretrained to be highly sensitive to visually salient differences.
+First, existing VLMs are pretrained to be sensitive to visually salient differences.
 As general purpose models, when applied to DDD imagery they often respond strongly to subject specific factors such as driver identity, gender, age, and clothing.
 While such cues can be beneficial in applications such as person recognition and retrieval, they are detrimental for DDD, where the goal is to distinguish subtle behavior differences across drivers whose appearances can vary drastically.
 Second, as also noted in ReCLIP, fine-grained classification tasks like DDD typically rely on prompts with closely related semantics, which leads to clustered text embeddings and consequently degrades classification performance.
 Figure~\ref{fig:tsne} previews this issue: naive zero-shot tends to organize embeddings by driver appearance and yields clustered text embeddings, while our decoupling reshapes the geometry toward class-centered structure.

 To address these issues, we propose a framework that explicitly decouples driver appearance from behavior evidence and improves textual separability.
 Specifically, to reduce the influence of driver specific appearance, we modify each image embedding using the mean embedding vector computed for each driver, thereby suppressing identity related components and allowing the VLM to focus on distraction relevant cues.
 In addition, we transform class text embeddings into vectors that remain as close as possible to the original embeddings while becoming mutually orthogonal.
 This increases the separability of text representations and yields more reliable zero-shot classification for DDD.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item We discover that subject-specific appearance variations significantly hinder zero-shot distracted driver detection with vision-language models. \item Based on the key insight, we propose a zero-shot DDD framework that decouples driver appearance from behavior evidence and orthogonalizes text embeddings to enhance separability. \item We demonstrate consistent performance gains over prior VLM-based baselines on public distracted driver detection benchmarks, highlighting the promise of our approach for practical road-safety applications. \end{itemize}